tubiz/interswitch-webpay-woocommerce-payment-gateway/readme.txt

 = Manual Installation =
 1. Download the plugin zip file
 2. Login to your WordPress Admin.
 Click on "Plugins > Add New" from the left hand menu.
-3. Click on the "Upload" option, then click "Choose File" to select the zip file from your computer.
-Once selected, press "OK" and press the "Install Now" button.
+3. Click on the "Upload" option, then click "Choose File" to select the zip file from your computer.
+Once selected, press "OK" and press the "Install Now" button.
 4. Activate the plugin.
 5. Open the settings page for WooCommerce and click the "Payment Gateways," tab.
 6. Click on the sub tab for "Interswitch Webpay".